astronomer/docs/software/manage-platform-users.md

 Then, push the configuration change to your platform as described in [Apply a config change](apply-platform-config.md).

-### System permissions on Software
+## System permissions on Software

-The System Admin role on Astronomer Software brings a range of cluster-wide permissions that supercedes Workspace-level access and allows a user to monitor and take action across Workspaces, Deployments and Users within a single cluster.
+The System Admin role on Astronomer Software brings a range of cluster-wide permissions that supersedes Workspace-level access and allows a user to monitor and take action across Workspaces, Deployments and users within a single cluster.

 On Astronomer, System Admins specifically can:

-- List and search all users
+- List and search all users.
-- List and search all Deployments
+- List and search all Deployments.
-- Access the Airflow UI for all Deployments
+- Access the Airflow UI for all Deployments.
-- Delete a user
+- Delete a user.
-- Delete an Airflow Deployment
+- Delete a Deployment.
-- Access Grafana and Kibana for cluster-level monitoring
+- Access Grafana and Kibana for cluster-level monitoring.
-- Add other System Admins
+- Add other System Admins.

 By default, the first user to log into an Astronomer Software installation is granted the System Admin permission set.